mattrondel/D415/OpenStack.md

 https://ebookcentral.proquest.com/lib/westerngovernors-ebooks/reader.action?docID=5611487&ppg=115

 ### Designate used to point applications in the OpenStack environment to a trusted DNS source.
-Since it seeks to enhnace the securty in the environment, it is often desinated as straddling the mangement and securt functions.
+Since it seeks to enhance the security in the environment, it is often Designated as straddling the management and secure functions.